 Therefore, if you do have markers for a haplogroup further down the tree than the one we have assigned you, but you do not have any markers for the haplogroups above it, then we are not able to reliably call you this haplogroup, and will assign one that is higher up the tree.

-We test for SNPs, not STRs, thus your raw data file from us may look different to that of other providers.
+We test for SNPs, not STRs, so your raw data file from us may look different to that of other providers.

 This genotype data is not suitable for clinical/medical research or diagnosis.